Global regularity of 2D generalized incompressible magnetohydrodynamic equations: Introduction and main results

 \end{thm}

-\begin{rem}\rm Compared with \cite{Zhao22}, we are not only relaxing the assumption of $g$, but also relaxing $\alpha>\frac{1}{4}$ to $\alpha>0$.
+\begin{rem}\rm Compared with \cite{Zhao22}, we are not only relaxing the assumption of $g$ from double logarithm to logarithm, but also relaxing $\alpha>\frac{1}{4}$ to $\alpha>0$.
 Moreover, in the special case when $g$ is a positive constant, Theorem \ref{Th1} re-establishes the global regularity for \eqref{2dGMHD} with $\alpha>0,\beta=1$. \end{rem} \begin{rem}\rm On the one hand, it is interesting to consider the problem whether Theorem \ref{Th1} is still valid when $(-\Delta)^{\alpha}$ is replaced by some logarithmic operators, such as $[\ln (e+\Lambda)]^{\rho}$ for some $\rho>0$.
 On the other hand, at the moment it is also not clear whether Theorem \ref{Th1} holds true when the power one half of \eqref{logcd1} is replaced by $\tau$ with $\tau>\frac{1}{2}$.
+The only place where we require $\tau\leq\frac{1}{2}$ lies in proving Lemma \ref{tL32} below.
 We will investigate these problems further in our future work. \end{rem}

 \begin{rem}\rm It follows from the proof of Lemma \ref{tL32} below that the unique global existence classical solution in Sobolev spaces has at least a $(k+1)$-multiple exponential upper bound uniformly in times, which particularly implies that it is very difficult to obtain the global regular solution even for reducing logarithm-type diffusion for magnetic field.
 Furthermore, this also indicates that the well-known global regularity problem on the 2D resistive MHD equations is a critical open problem. \end{rem}